-Public restrooms are located throughout the Hospital and on every floor.
+Public restrooms are located throughout the Hospital and on every floor, usually near the elevators.
 For infection control purposes, bathrooms in patient rooms are for patient use only.

 FOR YOUR SAFETY AND SECURITY

 Important Patient Safety Information

 At NewYork-Presbyterian Hospital, we want to work closely with you to make your care safe.
 By getting involved in your care, asking questions, and speaking up, you will help us achieve optimum outcomes.